Svetasv logo

 Chapter 45 13 I will raise him up in my righteousness: I will make all his ways straight.
 He will rebuild my city and set my exiles free, but not for a price or reward, says the Lord Almighty.”

-God raised up Cyrus and made him a king over many nations to fulfil His righteous plan, removing all obstacles to his reign ("make all his ways straight").
+God raised up Cyrus and made him king over Babylon to fulfil His righteous plan, removing all obstacles to his reign ("make all his ways straight").
 Cyrus was made aware that it was the God of the Judahites that enabled him to defeat many nations, and in particular Babylon (2 Chronicles 36:22).
 In gratitude, Cyrus released the Judahites from their Babylonian captivity and helped them rebuild their temple in Jerusalem (Cyrus himself did not aid in rebuilding the city, but the Judahites he freed began the process of rebuilding; also, the temple can be considered as foundational to the city).
-So Cyrus did not seek a tribute from the Judahites ("not for a price"), but on the contrary returned the precious articles of the temple and encouraged the Judahites to make donations towards the temple reconstruction (Ezra 1:1-4, 2 Chron.
+Since he had been aided by the God of the Israelites, Cyrus did not seek a tribute from the Judahites ("not for a price"), but on the contrary returned the precious articles of the temple and encouraged the Judahites to make donations towards the temple reconstruction (Ezra 1:1-4, 2 Chron.
 36:22-23).

 Conclusion